cloudnative-pg/cloudnative-pg/docs/src/replication.md

 `.spec.replicationSlots.updateInterval`
-: how often the standby synchronizes the position of the local copy of the replication slots with the position on the current primary.
-  Expressed in seconds (default: 30)
+: how often the standby synchronizes the position of the local copy of the replication slots with the position on the current primary, expressed in seconds (default: 30)

 !!!
 Important
     This capability requires PostgreSQL 11 or higher, as it relies on the